What It’s Really Like To Be The First In Your Family To Get A Degree

 As the first in my family to attend college it became my responsibility to teach what I could to my parents.
 After countless conversations at the kitchen table, things eventually did work out.
 I applied and got into my top choice, Marymount Manhattan College, where I decided to study communications.

 Four years later, I’m graduating with that hard-earned degree and reflecting back to the beginning of this journey.
-And I’m starting to realise just how much I was shaped by this experience.
+And I’m starting to realize just how much I was shaped by this experience.

 As a first-generation college graduate, I feel an immense pressure to land in a career that pays off.
 I want to ensure that all of the time and money (Hello, student loan payments!) put into my higher education has been worth it.